Thyroid Function Test

 9. Put the box inside the prepaid envelope and post it at your earliest convenience.

-You must fill out the request form and put it in the box with your sample.
-The request form informs the laboratory what the test is for and who the test belongs to.
-Failing to provide this information can delay your results or void the test entirely.
+You must complete the request form and place it in the box with your sample.
+The request form informs the laboratory of the test's purpose and to whom the test belongs.
+Failing to provide this information may delay your results or render the test invalid.

-Once you have collected your sample, it is important to send it off as soon as you can.
+Once you have collected your sample, it is essential to send it off as soon as possible.
 Delaying posting your sample can run the risk of the sample coagulating, which renders it unusable by the lab.

-We encourage you to check your local postbox to determine the best time to send the blood sample off to our lab.
+We encourage you to check your local post office to determine the best time to send the blood sample to our lab.

 Where Can I Get A Thyroid Function Test?